OxSnosh/St8Kraft/docs/index.md

 function updateYak9Specs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a Yak9_

 ### updateP51MustangSpecs

 ```solidity
 function updateP51MustangSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a P51 Mustang_

 ### updateF86SabreSpecs